DouProjo/student/navigation/about.md

 Here is what I did at those places

-- 🏫 Lots of Elementary Schools in Tucson, LA, Honolulu, and Glendale (CA)
+- ✈️ Came From India and adapted to life quikly here
-- 🏫 Middle and High School in Glendale (CA), Hoover High graduated '77
+- 🏫 Homeschooled For Tk and whent to many different preschools
-- 🎓 Glendale CA Community College, UCLA Extension, LA Wilshire Computer Tech School '77 to '79
+- 🏢 Flew to orgean because dad got a job at Mercedes
-- ⛪ England, London Missionary for Church of Jesus Christ of Latter-day Saints '79 to '81
+- ⛪ Had 1 grade in Elmonica, Oregon, Portland
-- 💼 Culver City, Glendale CA founder at Ashton-Tate, original PC's dBase 2 and 3 '82 to '87
+- 💼 Flew Back to sandiego
-- 🎓 Eugene Oregon Undergraduate CompSci Degree at University of Oregon (Go Ducks!)
-'89 to '91
+- ✈️ My Dad got called back to qualcomm GPU unit.
-- 💼 Eugene Oregon, founder and owner @ Microniche `88, Point Control CAD CAM developer '91 to '96
+- 💼 Lived in Mira Mesa for 2 years
-- 🏢 San Diego CA Qualcomm, Satellite Comm and 1st Mobile OS (BREW) '96 to '19
+- 🎒Went to shcool
 - 👨‍🏫 San Diego CA Teacher of Computer Science @ Del Norte High School San Diego '19 to present

 ### Culture, Family, and Fun